Imitation Learning with Stability and Safety Guarantees: Introduction

 \section{Introduction}

 Imitation learning (IL) is a class of methods that learns a policy to attain a control goal consistent with expert demonstrations \cite{osa2018algorithmic, ALVINN1989}.
-Used in tandem with deep neural networks (NN), IL presents unique advantages, including a substantial increase in sample efficiency compared to reinforcement learning (RL) \cite{sun2017deeply}, and wide applicability to domains where the reward model is not accessible or on-policy data is difficult/unsafe to acquire~\cite{osa2018algorithmic}.
+Used in tandem with deep neural networks (NNs), IL presents unique advantages, including a substantial increase in sample efficiency compared to reinforcement learning (RL) \cite{sun2017deeply}, and wide applicability to domains where the reward model is not accessible or on-policy data is difficult/unsafe to acquire~\cite{osa2018algorithmic}.
 While IL is closely related to supervised learning as it trains a mapping from observations to actions \cite{daume2009search}, a key difference is the ensuing deployment of the learned policy under dynamics, which consequently raises the issue of closed-loop stability.
-This problem naturally falls within the realm of robust control, which provides rigorous analysis of stability for linear or nonlinear systems \cite{Kemin:1996}; however, a major technical challenge is to derive nonconservative guarantees for highly nonlinear policies such as neural networks that can be also tractably incorporated into the learning process.
+This problem naturally falls within the realm of robust control, which analyzes stability for uncertain linear or nonlinear systems; however, a major technical challenge is to derive nonconservative guarantees for highly nonlinear policies such as NNs that can be also tractably incorporated into the learning process.

-The paper tackles this issue and presents a method to synthesize NN controllers with stability and safety guarantees through IL.
-We first derive convex stability and safety conditions by merging Lyapunov theory with local (sector) quadratic constraints to describe the nonlinear activation functions in the NN.
-Then we formulate an optimization problem that minimizes the IL loss, and maximizes the region of attraction inner-estimates certified by the learned NN controller, while enforcing the stability and safety constraints.
-Finally, we propose an alternating direction method of multipliers (ADMM) based method to solve the optimization problem.
+This letter tackles this issue and presents a method to learn NN controllers with stability and safety guarantees through IL.
+We first derive convex stability and safety conditions for linear time-invariant (LTI) plant dynamics by merging Lyapunov theory with local sector quadratic constraints (QCs) to describe the activation functions in the NN.
+Then we incorporate these constraints in the IL process that minimizes the IL loss, and maximizes the volume of the region of attraction associated with the NN controller.
+Finally, we propose an alternating direction method of multipliers (ADMM) based method to solve the IL problem.

-The method of using quadratic constraints to characterize the nonlinear activation functions has been proposed in \cite{2019Fazlyab}, and applied to Lipschitz constant estimation for NNs \cite{FazlyabLip}, forward reachability analysis of NN controlled systems \cite{Haimin2020}, and local stability analysis of NN controlled uncertain systems \cite{Yinstabanaly, pauli2020offset}.
-Reference \cite{Pauli2020} proposes an ADMM based robust NN training method that minimizes the training loss and the Lipschitz constant simultaneously.
-Reference \cite{revay2020convex} formulates convex sets of recurrent NN with bounded incremental $\ell_2$ gain using incremental quadratic constraints.
-The work \cite{jin2018stability} performs global stability analysis of RL-controlled nonlinear systems based on integral quadratic constraint theory.